ONSdigital/dp-code-list-scripts/README.md

 Loading each code list is a 3 step process from that point:
 1. Disable your local database
 2. Open a tunnel to the database port on the relevant server
+3. Either:
-3. Pass the relevant code list file into the query command - this is where cypher and gremlin diverge:
+  a.
+Pass the relevant code list file into the query command - this is where cypher and gremlin diverge:
   -  for cypher, use the cypher shell e.g. `cypher-shell < code-list-scripts/cypher/ashe-earnings.cypher`
   - for gremlin, use the [`gremiln-import.sh`](gremlin-import.sh) script, which wraps the `gremiln` command e.g. `./gremlin-import.sh geo-specific-codelist/gremlin/ctry17.grm`
+  b.
+Use the [`load`](code-list-scripts/load.go) tool to select which query language and YAML file's contents you would like to load